About the Intel Play QX3 USB Digital Microscope

 The microscope used a CMOS CIF sensor - ideal for use in a microscope that focuses on a small image area.
 CIF resolution is 352x288 pixels, but the microscope software only uses a central region of interest (ROI) of the image - 320x240 pixels to be exact.
 The image is interpolated to 512x384 pixel resolution for display in the Microscope software's Live View window.
 The microscope used optical (not digital) magnification.

-Digital Blue QX5 Microscope Free Windows Drivers & Manuals:
+Digital Blue QX5 Microscope Free Windows Drivers & Guides: